Harper College

 Services include educational planning, help securing scholarship assistance for tuition, fees and books, referrals to ensure access to campus and community resources, and ongoing customized case management support while in school.

-Please complete this interest form and we’ll get back to you regarding your next steps.
+Please complete this interest form and we will get back to you regarding your next steps.
 If you have questions, please contact the Women’s Program at 847-925-6558 or by email at womensprogram@harpercollege.edu.

-During the onboarding process, you will meet with a Women’s Program Academic Advisor who will confirm your eligibility, identify funding available to you, and/or assist in applying for other scholarships within the college.
-The Women’s Program has limited scholarships, that may help pay for your tuition, fees, and books.
+During the onboarding process, you will meet with a Women’s Program Academic Advisor who will confirm your eligibility, identify funding available to you and/or assist in applying for other scholarships within the college.
+The Women’s Program has limited scholarships available and may be able to help pay for your tuition, fees, and books.

 The Women’s Program can provide referrals.
 Community resources can be found at this link: Community Resources.
 In addition, The Hawks Care Resource Center can help currently registered students identify available resources.
 Visit their webpage for more information here: Hawks Care Resource Center.